Meet the Artist: 10 Questions for Jon Rattenbury

 When white light passes through a prism, it separates and becomes the colors of the rainbow.
 If you spin a color wheel with all six primary and secondary colors fast enough, it turns white.
 So, the true beauty of white is that it is all the colors in one.
 That is the main reason why I sign all my original work in white.

-To collect the artwork of Jon Rattenbury, contact our gallery consultants at (800) 521-9654 ext.
+To collect the artwork of Jon Rattenbury, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com.